 Court of Appeals in People v.
 Spriggs reversed a conviction of a motorist who was looking at a map to drive around congestion.
 (People v.
 Spriggs (5th district, 2014)).
 There Mr. Spriggs had a cell phone police stop because a CHP officer saw Steven Spriggs looking at a map on the telephone.
 The CHP officer issued a citation to Mr. Springs and Mr. Springs went to trial.
 At trial Mr. Spriggs was found guilty, however, the court of appeals looked at the legislative history, the plain meaning of the statute, and executive branch action and reversed the conviction.
 Thus a cell phone police stop may be illegal.

 If you are pulled over and got arrested for drunk driving after a cell phone police stop, you should talk to a lawyer.
 Los Angeles DUI lawyer can help defend your case in court and at the DMV because of an illegal stop.
 Our direct number is (323) 464-6424 and we are available almost anytime to talk to you.
 People v.
-Spriggs court makes it clear that using a map or any other application (Pandora, YouTube etc.) may not illegal because it does not involve “conversing” and it can not be used as a basis to issue California Vehicle Code 23123/4 citation or start a DUI investigation after a cell phone stop in Los Angeles.
+Spriggs court makes it clear that using a map or any other application (Pandora, YouTube, etc.) may not be illegal because it does not involve “conversing” and it can not be used as a basis to issue California Vehicle Code 23123/4 citation or start a DUI investigation after a cell phone stop in Los Angeles.